Basidiospores toxic mold may cause allergic responses similar to asthma, hay fever and sometimes lung infections in genetically sensitive individuals.

 Basidiospores toxic mold is often found in water-damaged buildings as this mold thrives on wet wood and is a common cause of wood rot indoors.

-It is found everywhere in nature.
-Basidiospores toxic mold is spread by the wind during periods of high humidity or rain.
+This mold family is found everywhere in nature and is spread by the wind during periods of high humidity or rain.

 For indoor growth, Basidiospores requires wet conditions.
 Occasionally, a benign, non-wood rotting mushroom will fruit inside a building, growing in some unique ecological niche if enough moisture is present.